The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

 \subsubsection{A weak r-process in ``regular'' neutrino-powered supernovae?}

-Initial core-collapse supernova simulations by \cite{Woosley.Wilson.ea:1994} had resulted in very high entropies in the innermost supernova ejecta, powered by neutrino transport from the hot proto-neutron star, which formed after core collapse - the so-called high entropy wind.
+Initial core-collapse supernova simulations by \cite{Woosley.Wilson.ea:1994} had resulted in very high entropies in the innermost supernova ejecta, powered by neutrino transport from the hot proto-neutron star, which formed after core collapse - the so-called high-entropy wind.
 Follow-up simulations by \cite{Witti.Janka.Takahashi:1994} and \cite{Takahashi.Witti.Janka:1994} could not attain the same high entropies, but showed that - when multiplying their obtained entropies with an appropriate factor - this led to similar r-process results as in \cite{Woosley.Wilson.ea:1994}.
-However, advancements in neutrino transport \citep{Liebendoerfer.ea:2003,Liebendoerfer.ea:2004,Mezzacappa:2005,Liebendoerfer.Rampp.ea:2005,Liebendoerfer.Whitehouse.Fischer:2009,Fischer.Whitehouse.ea:2009,Fischer.Wu.ea:2020} have led to the important result, that the neutrino interactions do not permit anymore slightly neutron-rich conditions, but rather drive matter to slightly proton-rich conditions via the reactions (where the neutron-proton mass difference favors the first reaction for similar neutrino and antineutrino energies)
+However, advancements in neutrino transport \citep{Liebendoerfer.ea:2003,Liebendoerfer.ea:2004,Mezzacappa:2005,Liebendoerfer.Rampp.ea:2005,Liebendoerfer.Whitehouse.Fischer:2009,Fischer.Whitehouse.ea:2009,Fischer.Wu.ea:2020} have led to the important result, that the neutrino interactions do not permit anymore slightly neutron-rich conditions, but rather drive matter to slightly proton-rich conditions via the reactions